quekel/porecamp.github.io/singapore/location.md

 # Location, Accommodation, and Dining

 ## Location
-Sing-a-Pore Camp 2018 is taking place at the Genome Institute of Singapore (GIS), Genome Building, Biopolis, Singapore 138672 ([map] (http://www.streetdirectory.com/sg/genome/60-biopolis-street-138672/2989_10373.html)){:target="_blank"}.
+Sing-a-Pore Camp 2018 is taking place at the Genome Institute of Singapore (GIS), Genome Building, Biopolis, Singapore 138672 ([map](http://www.streetdirectory.com/sg/genome/60-biopolis-street-138672/2989_10373.html)){:target="_blank"}.
 The building is unlocked and accessible during PoreCamp hours.

 The Genome Building is a short 10-minute walk from the recommended accommodation (Park Avenue Rochester).
-For directions to Biopolis, please see [https://www.a-star.edu.sg/Portals/79/Directions%20to%20Biopolis_for%20drivers.pdf] (https://www.a-star.edu.sg/Portals/79/Directions%20to%20Biopolis_for%20drivers.pdf){:target="_blank"}
+For directions to Biopolis, please see [https://www.a-star.edu.sg/Portals/79/Directions%20to%20Biopolis_for%20drivers.pdf](https://www.a-star.edu.sg/Portals/79/Directions%20to%20Biopolis_for%20drivers.pdf){:target="_blank"}

 ## Accommodation